ionic-team/ionic-framework/README.md

 - `@Decorator` is now just `@Directive`
 - Components must use an element selector
-- NgElement is not longer a thing, it's now ElementRef.
+- `NgElement` is no longer a thing, it's now `ElementRef`.
 Stuff needs to be fixed.
 - All `main.js` test files were renamed to `index.js` to work with angular's build
 - imports that are relative paths should start with `./`.
 For example, instead of `path/module` it should be `./path/module`
 - `Component`, `Directive` and `View` should NOT be imported from `angular2/angular2`.
 You'll probably get "No Directive annotation found on Content" when the wrong import is referenced.